SolemmaLLC/ClimateStudioDocs/docs/addBlinds.rst

 Simulation Details
 --------------------
 Once a simulation involving dynamic shading has started, ClimateStudio organizes all dynamic shading systems into blind groups.
-These groups depend on shading type and schedule suggested, as well as on window orientation, proximity to nearby *Occupied Areas* and any external shading from neighboring objects.
+These groups depend on shading type and schedule, as well as on window orientation, proximity to nearby *Occupied Areas* and any external shading from neighboring objects.
 Once a simulation has been run, the shading group number of each shading system is shown along with the surface normal.
 For example, the image below shows that the three windows have been divided into three blind groups.
 The blind group number has no specific meaning.

 .. figure:: images/blinds4.png
    :width: 900px